drmonkeysee/ecs-scheduler/README.md

 }
 ```

-To get a sense of what our scheduler state is overall you can get the list of jobs:
+To get a sense of what our scheduler state is overall we can get the list of jobs:

 ```sh
 > curl -i http://localhost:5000/jobs